erizov/Professor/semester_8/lecture_54_data_modeling/data_governance/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Data GovernanceDatasetthe best solution for all problems" ✓ **CORRECT**: Data Governance has specemploapplyuse cases and trContentoffs; choose algorithms based on requirements
+❌ **WRONG**: "Data GovernanceDataseContent best solution for all problems" ✓ **CORRECT**: Data Governance has specemploapplyuse cases and trContentoffs; choose algorithms based on requirements

 ❌ **WRONG**: "DatInformationvernance is too complex to understand"